Queen of Sheba: Ethiopian

-Islamic
+Islam

-The Temple of Awwam or "Mahram Bilqis" ("Sanctuary of the Queen of Sheba") is a Sabaean temple dedicated to the principal deity of Saba, Almaqah (frequently called "Lord of ʾAwwām"), near Ma'rib in what is now Yemen a muslim country.
+The Temple of Awwam or "Mahram Bilqis" ("Sanctuary of the Queen of Sheba") is a Sabaean temple dedicated to the principal deity of Saba, Almaqah (frequently called "Lord of ʾAwwām"), near Ma'rib in what is now Yemen.

-In the above verse (ayah), after scouting nearby lands, a bird known as the hud-hud (hoopoe) returns to King Solomon relating that the land of Sheba is ruled by a Queen.
+In the above verse (ayah), after scouting nearby lands, a bird known as the hud-hud (hoopoe) returns to King Solomon relating that the land of Sheba is ruled by a queen.
 In a letter, Solomon invites the Queen of Sheba, who like her followers had worshipped the sun, to submit to God.
 She expresses that the letter is noble and asks her chief advisers what action should be taken.
 They respond by mentioning that her kingdom is known for its might and inclination towards war, however that the command rests solely with her.
 In an act suggesting the diplomatic qualities of her leadership, she responds not with brute force, but by sending her ambassadors to present a gift to King Solomon.
 He refuses the gift, declaring that God gives far superior gifts and that the ambassadors are the ones only delighted by the gift.
 King Solomon instructs the ambassadors to return to the Queen with a stern message that if he travels to her, he will bring a contingent that she cannot defeat.
 The Queen then makes plans to visit him at his palace.
 Before she arrives, King Solomon asks several of his chiefs who will bring him the Queen of Sheba's throne before they come to him in complete submission.
 An Ifrit first offers to move her throne before King Solomon would rise from his seat.
-However, a jinn with knowledge of the Scripture instead has her throne moved to King Solomon's palace in the blink of an eye, at which King Solomon exclaims his gratitude towards God as King Solomon assumes this is God's test to see if King Solomon is grateful or ungrateful.
+However, a man with knowledge of the Scripture instead has her throne moved to King Solomon's palace in the blink of an eye, at which King Solomon exclaims his gratitude towards God as King Solomon assumes this is God's test to see if King Solomon is grateful or ungrateful.
 King Solomon disguises her throne to test her awareness of her own throne, asking her if it seems familiar.
 She answers that during her journey to him, her court had informed her of King Solomon's prophethood, and since then she and her subjects had made the intention to submit to God.
 King Solomon then explains that God is the only god that she should worship, not to be included alongside other false gods that she used to worship.
 Later the Queen of Sheba is requested to enter a palatial hall.
 Upon first view she mistakes the hall for a lake and raises her skirt to not wet her clothes.
 King Solomon informs her that is not water rather it is smooth slabs of glass.
 Recognizing that it was a marvel of construction which she had not seen the likes of before, she declares that in the past she had harmed her own soul but now submits, with King Solomon, to God (27:22–44).